You are GUARANTEED £100 Credit

 That's right!
 You can quickly sort out your food shopping first, and then leave your paying till afterwards

-Our Flexible re-payment scheme allows you to set what a date you want your bill to start, along with the ability to change any future payment.
+Our Flexible re-payment scheme allows you to set what a date you want your bill to start, along with the ability to change any future payment at NO EXTRA COST.

 All our Flava Benefits members get access to exclusive discounted items, as well as so much more!